av1155/nvim/README.md

   - Displays notification on toggle
   - Only visible when Copilot is installed
 - Theme: custom bubbles with transparent backgrounds
-- Disabled for: neo-tree, alpha, Avante buffers
+- Disabled for: neo-tree, alpha
 - Responsive: Hides components on narrow windows (<100 cols)

 #### noice.nvim (`lua/plugins/noice.lua`)